cp-algorithms/cp-algorithms/src/string/string-hashing.md

 The brute force way of doing so is just to compare the letters of both strings, which has a time complexity of $O(\min(n_1, n_2))$ if $n_1$ and $n_2$ are the sizes of the two strings.
 We want to do better.
 The idea behind the string hashing is the following: we map each string into an integer and compare those instead of the strings.
-Doing this allows to reduce the execution time of string comparison to $O(1)$.
+Doing this allows us to reduce the execution time of the string comparison to $O(1)$.

 For the conversion, we need a so-called **hash function**.
 The goal of it is to convert a string into an integer, the so-called **hash** of the string.